Study Abroad (SA)

 Corequisites: XXXX 52

-Restrictions: Enrollment is limited to students with a major in Elementary Education or Psychology.Students cannot enroll who have a minor in Secondary Education.
+Restrictions: Enrollment is limited to students with a minor in Elementary Education, Psychology or Secondary Education.

 Attributes: Experiential Engagement (EX)